nix-tutorials/.github/profile/README.md

 # What is nix-tutorials?

-I, Illustrated_Man-code, created this Github organization as a way to create and distribute all the material I wish I had when learning all things [nix](https://nixos.org/).
+I, [IllustratedMan-code](https://github.com/IllustratedMan-code), created this Github organization as a way to create and distribute all the material I wish I had when learning all things [nix](https://nixos.org/).
 I am in no way officially affiliated with the NixOS organization, but I am not opposed to it!
 If anyone who is affiliated wants to take over oversight of this organization, I am all for it.

 # Why didn't I just contribute to the wiki?